L-Theanine: Everything You Need To Know About This Plant-Based Powerhouse

 L-theanine increases resilience to acute stress and balances out sympathetic nervous activation.

 There are several studies detailing that L-theanine supplementation prevents the abrupt rise in blood pressure and reduces salivary immunoglobulin A (s-IgA)—responses usually associated with stressful situations.
-Not only does L-theanine reduce feelings of stress and anxiety in the first place, but it also attenuates the effects of a high-stress response right after the fact!
+Not only does L-theanine reduce feelings of anxiety and stress in the first place, but it also attenuates the effects of a high-stress response right after the fact!

 L-theanine can improve sleep quality (including for children with ADHD).